Introduction

 1. William Thornton in 1804

 None of its troubling beginnings is writ large in the Capitol today, which in this context is better called the New Capitol.
 Thornton made a design for the Old Capitol.
 How much of what was built actually followed his design is problematical.
-Work on it began in 1793 and it wasn't finished until 1829.
+Work on it began in 1793 and it wasn't finished until 1829, a year after Thornton died.
+Contemporaries gave more credit to Benjamin Latrobe who worked on the project from 1803 to 1811 and then from 1815 to 1817, and Charles Bulfinch who carried on until a wooden Dome covered a stone Rotunda.
 It reigned on Capitol Hill long enough to be immortalized in an 1846 photograph.
-Five years later work began on the New Capitol which, by 1865, more or less swallowed the Old.
+Five years later work began on the New Capitol which, by 1865, swallowed the Old.

 2. The Old Capitol in 1846